hclivess/nado/README.md

 Synchronous loops are not allowed for multiple targets, always use the existing compounder.
 If you require a specific new compounder function, feel free to add it.

+### How to contribute

+To contribute, you first have to fork this repository here on GitHub.
+After that, you make changes to your fork.
+When you are done, you can ask for a merge request to have your changes to the code accepted to the repository.